 - A cumulative GPA and a major GPA of at least 2.00

-- Successful completion of the F1 Requirement which includes a total of 3 courses, two of which are coordinated sequences and taken during a student’s first year.
-Sequences are chosen from "SEARCH", "LIFE", or “CULTURAL KNOWLEDGE” courses.
+- Successful completion of the F1 Requirement which includes a total of three courses, two of which are coordinated sequences and taken during a student’s first year.
+Sequences are chosen from "SEARCH", "LIFE", “CULTURAL KNOWLEDGE” or "HISTORY IN HISTORICAL CONTEXT" courses.

 - One writing seminar and two writing-intensive courses